 Peer comparison based on market cap

-In the graph above, we can see the comparison of the PE multiples of Accenture, Microsoft, IBM, and Oracle.
+In the graph above, we can see a comparison of the market caps of FireEye, Palo Alto Networks, and Fortinet.

-In the June 12 trading session, Accenture stock closed at $162.84, close to its lower Bollinger Band level of $151.
-This value indicates that the stock is oversold, and investors could take it as a “buy” signal.
+In the May 15 trading session, FireEye stock closed at $17.42, close to its lower Bollinger Band level of $17.
+This value indicates that the stock has been oversold, and investors could take it as a “buy” signal.

 Short interest ratio

-On June 12, Accenture’s short interest as a percentage of its shares outstanding (or its short interest ratio) was ~4.9%.
-Generally, when a stock’s short interest ratio is greater than 40%, it implies that investors and traders expect a company’s share price to fall.
+On May 15, FireEye stock’s short interest ratio was ~4.2%.
+Generally, when a stock’s short interest ratio is higher than 40%, it indicates that investors and traders expect its price to fall.

 Historic stock return

-In the last year, Accenture stock has climbed 29.4%, while in the last month, it’s risen 3.7%.
-The company’s stock has risen 2.5% in the last five days.
+In the last year, FireEye stock has risen 16%, while in the last month, it’s fallen 6.5%.
+The company’s stock has fallen 3.4% in the last five days.